 Because we are a limited partnership, we are not required by the rules of the NYSE to have a nominating and governance committee or a nominating and governance committee composed entirely of independent directors.
-However, we nevertheless have a nominating and governance committee, and all its members meet the independence standards established by the NYSE.
-Ms. Thacker and Messrs.
-Mathis and DeWalch currently sit on the Nominating and Governance Committee, with Mr. Mathis acting as the Committee Chair.
+However, we have opted to maintain a nominating and governance committee, and all its members meet the independence standards established by the NYSE.
+Messrs.
+DeWalch, Mathis, and Randall currently sit on the Nominating and Governance Committee, with Mr. Mathis acting as the Committee Chair.

-The Nominating and Governance Committee identifies individuals qualified to serve on the Board of the General Partner and recommends director nominees for each annual meeting of limited partners or for appointment to fill vacancies, oversees our governance policies, including ESG policies, and oversees the evaluation of the Board and its committees.
+The Nominating and Governance Committee identifies individuals qualified to serve on the Board and recommends director nominees for each annual meeting of limited partners or for appointment to fill vacancies, oversees our governance policies, including ESG policies, and oversees the evaluation of the Board and its committees.